hsujeremy/tiramisu/README.md

 ## Design

-Similar to other streaming engines, Tiramisu serves a intermediate platform between producers that are sending streams of data and consumers that are reading and processing it.
+Similar to other streaming engines, Tiramisu serves a intermediate platform (known as a message broker) between producers that are sending streams of data and consumers that are reading and processing it.

 A producer sends over data interpreted by the system as transactions, where each transaction's start and end are set with explicit API calls.
 A transaction may contain one or more records.

+Data is stored in tables organized per-topic, where each topic is a string describing what the data refers to (e.g. "houses", "cars", "trips", etc.).
+Note that a table may contain records pushed from any number of producers.
+Furthermore, the Tiramisu broker stores only fully-completed transactions in its result tables, and only persists these result tables if the server shuts down.
+Before a transaction is marked as committed, intermediate records are stored in a per-producer table, also indexed by topic.

 ### Handling Multiple Clients